tridactyl/tridactyl/src/static/newtab.md

 - If you're enjoying Tridactyl (or not), please leave a review on [addons.mozilla.org][amo].

+- **Breaking change to `composite`:** composite now tries to pass the return value from each preceding function to its ancestor.
+This might break some of your binds to composite, or cause them to act in unexpected ways.
 - **NB:** Tridactyl can now run external programs on Linux and OSX if you decide to install an additional executable.
 Just run `:installnative` to get going, and then Ctrl-i `<C-i>` in a text box to open your editor.